Universal Racah matrices and adjoint knot polynomials. I. Arborescent knots: Introduction

 A remarkable discovery in representation theory is {\it universality} \cite{Kostant}-\cite{RM}, a possibility to describe quantities for all the simple Lie algebras by a universal formula, which is the same for unitary, orthogonal, symplectic and exceptional groups.
 It turns out that such universal description exists, provided one considers only adjoint representation and its descendants (representations, appearing in tensor powers of adjoint), instead of arbitrary descendants of the fundamental one.

 Historically, the term "universality" refers to the notion of the "Universal Lie algebra", introduced by Vogel in \cite{V2}, which, roughly speaking, was intended to describe the $\Lambda$-algebra of triple-ended Feynman diagrams (closely related to Connes-Kreimer description \cite{CK,GMS}).
+These diagrams are related to the Vassiliev invariants and, on the physical side, to the perturbative expansion in Chern-Simons theory, and the universality came just as an observation, as it was also the case earlier \cite{SOSp}.
 We call some quantity in the theory of (quantum) simple Lie algebras universal, if it can be expressed as a smooth symmetric function of three parameters $u=q^\alpha,\ v=q^\beta,\ w=q^\gamma$, and takes values for a given simple Lie algebra at the corresponding points of Vogel's Table, see (\ref{VogelT}) below in this text (for the ADE case it appeared already in \cite{Kostant}).

 Recently in \cite{MMkrM} it was suggested to extend the notion of universality to the adjoint knot polynomials, i.e. to express them in terms of three variables $u,\ v,\ w$ instead of the more conventional two $A,\ q$.
 Conventional colored polynomials (in the "$E_8$-sector" of representation theory) appear on particular $2$-dimensional slices of the $(u,v,w)$ space.
 For instance, the $SU(N)$ (HOMFLY) and $SO(N)$ (Kauffman) polynomials are described by choosing $u=q^{-2},\ v=q^2,\ A=q^N$ and $u=q^{-2},\ v=q^4,\ A=q^{N-1}$ respectively.
 However, in terms of $u,\ v,\ w$ the knot polynomials acquire an additional property: they are symmetric functions of these variables.
 In \cite{MMkrM} such universal formulas were explicitly presented for a variety of knots that included 2-and 3-strand torus knots and links and the figure eight knot, for the 2-strand case they were later reproduced in \cite{West}.
 Actually, for the torus case this is not a big surprise, because the Rosso-Jones formula providing the knot polynomials in this case does not contain anything but quantum dimensions and Casimir eigenvalues, which are known to possess universal description \cite{V2,Vogel,LM,MV12,RMD}.
 Still , the results of \cite{MMkrM} were originally obtained without any use of the Rosso-Jones formula, moreover, in the figure eight case this formula is unapplicable at all.
 The actual message of \cite{MMkrM}, which we make explicit in the present and the sequel paper \cite{II}, is that {\bf the universality can be lifted to the Racah and mixing matrices}, and thus all the knot polynomials in adjoint family can actually be represented in the universal form.
 In this paper we make this idea explicit for the entire family of arborescent knots (which can be presented by double-fat graphs), evaluation of their knot polynomials having been discussed in detail in \cite{mmmrv}.